- Home

 All of which challenge every facet of the whole student to meet our educational goals.
 Program priorities that not only deliver this education, but provide a space that is safe and welcoming, flexible enough to accommodate future needs, and accessible for all of our communities to use outside of school hours.

-Monument Mountain Regional High School currently offers three Chapter 74 Vocational Technical Education Programs (Automotive, Horticulture, and Early Childhood Development), three Innovation Pathways (Healthcare, Advance Manufacturing & Engineering, and Business Finance), and three general CVTE programs (Computer Science, MMTV, and Wood Technology).
+Monument Mountain Regional High School will continue to offer three Chapter 74 Vocational Technical Education Programs in Automotive, Horticulture, and Early Childhood Development, three Innovation Pathways in Healthcare, Advance Manufacturing & Engineering, and Business Finance, and three general CVTE programs in Computer Science, MMTV, and Wood Technology.

-In February, Dr. Dillon, Superintendent of BHRSD, announced that the new high school building will also allow for the addition of a fourth Chapter 74 program, Electricity.
-This is an in-demand career path in Berkshire County, and will likely attract students from district towns and beyond to the new school.
+The new high school building will also allow for the addition of a fourth Chapter 74 program, Electricity.
+Taconic High School and McCann Technical School both offer a program to train electricians, and they are at capacity, indicating that this is an in-demand career path in Berkshire County that will be likely to attract students from district towns and beyond to the new school.

 Design & Sustainability